Michelin PAX System: Lawsuit

+Current commercialisation

+The PAX wheel-tire system is still sold by Michelin and has been used on armoured cars after its discontinuation for regular passenger vehicles, as it offers extended run-flat capabilities.
+Notable armoured models equipped with the PAX system include the BMW 7 Series Protection (G70), Mercedes-Benz S-Class Guard (W222 and W223), and Audi A8 Security (D4).

 Technical details

 The PAX system approached the problem differently, requiring a system of parts, not just a different tire.
 Rather than extra stiff and supportive sidewalls, the PAX system relies on a newly designed asymmetric wheel, a supportive insert and a similarly asymmetric tire combination to provide an extended run-flat capability of up to 125 miles at 50 or 55 mph.